fawadmalik/automation-design-patterns/src/test/java/org/fmalik/automation/pages/singlefilepageobject/ImplementationDocumentation.md

 Furthermore, with respect to the PageFactory in particular, there is no benefit to be gained by identifying elements via an attribute over doing it directly in runtime code.
-Claims that the PageFactory made Page Object creation and maintenance less verbose simply do not hold up under close scrutiny.”
+Claims that the PageFactory made Page Object creation and maintenance less verbose simply do not hold up under scrutiny.”